-The Technical Service shall verify "The System" under non-fault conditions by testing a number of selected functions from those described by the manufacturer in paragraph 3.2. above.
+The Type approval authority shall verify "The System" under non-fault conditions by testing on a track a number of selected functions from those described by the manufacturer in paragraph 3.2. above, and by checking the overall behaviour of the system in real driving conditions including the compliance with traffic rules.

-For complex electronic systems, these tests shall include scenarios whereby a declared function is overridden.
+These tests shall include scenarios whereby the system is overridden,.

 4.1.1.1.
-The verification results shall correspond with the description, including the control strategies, provided by the manufacturer in paragraph 3.2.
+The verification results shall correspond with the description, including the control strategies, provided by the manufacturer in paragraph 3.2. and shall comply with the requirements of this regulation.

 4.1.2.
 Verification of the safety concept of paragraph 3.4.

 The reaction of "The System" shall be checked under the influence of a failure in any individual unit by applying corresponding output signals to electrical units or mechanical elements in order to simulate the effects of internal faults within the unit.
-The Technical Service shall conduct this check for at least one individual unit, but shall not check the reaction of "The System" to multiple simultaneous failures of individual units.
+The Type approval authority shall conduct this check for at least one individual unit, but shall not check the reaction of "The System" to multiple simultaneous failures of individual units.

-The Technical Service shall verify that these tests include aspects that may have an impact on vehicle controllability and user information (HMI aspects).
+The Type approval authority shall verify that these tests include aspects that may have an impact on vehicle controllability and user information (HMI aspects e.g. transition scenarios).

+4.1.2.1 The type approval authorities shall also check a number of scenarios that are critical for the object event detection and characterization of the decision-making and HMI functions of the system within the ODD (e.g. object difficult to detect or when the system reaches the boundaries).
+This shall include checking a number of critical traffic scenarios declared by the manufacturer in section 3 that are revelant for the ODD concerned.

-4.1.2.1.
-The verification results shall correspond with the documented summary of the failure analysis, to a level of overall effect such that the safety concept and execution are confirmed as being adequate.
+4.1.2.2.
+The verification results shall correspond with the documented summary of the hazard analysis, to a level of overall effect such that the safety concept and execution are confirmed as being adequate and in compliance with the requirements of this regulation.

+4.2.
+Simulation tool and mathematical models for verification of the safety concept may be used in accordance with schedule 8 of Revision 3 of the 1958 Agreement, in particular for scenarios that are difficult on a test track or in real driving conditions.
+Manufacturers shall demonstrate the scope of the simulation tool, its validity for the scenario concerned as well as the validation performed for the simulation tool chain (correlation of the outcome with physical tests).

-"5.
-Reporting by Technical Service
+5. Reporting by

-Reporting of the assessment by the Technical Service shall be performed in such a manner that allows traceability, e.g. versions of documents inspected are coded and listed in the records of the Technical Service.
+Reporting of the assessment shall be performed in such a manner that allows traceability, e.g. versions of documents inspected are coded and listed in the records of the Technical Service.

-An example of a possible layout for the assessment form from the Technical Service to the Type Approval Authority is given in Appendix 1 to this Annex."
+An example of a possible layout for the assessment form from the Technical Service to the Type Approval Authority is given in Appendix 1 to this Annex.

+6. Communication to the other type –approval authorities (See appendix 3- Could also be annexed to the Communication form)

+-Description of the ODD and the high level functional architecture focusing on the functions available to the driver, passengers and other road users.

+-Test results during the verification process by the type approval authorities.

+7. Competence of the auditors

+The assessments under this Annex may only be conducted by auditors with the technical and administrative knowledge necessary for such purposes.
+They shall in particular be qualified as auditor for functional and operational safety in accordance with ISO 26262-2018: on functional safety for road vehicles and ISO PAS ISO/PAS 21448: Safety of the Intended Functionality of road vehicles and being able to make the link with cybersecurity (ISO/SAE DIS 21434).

-Annex 6 - Appendix 1
+Annex X - Appendix 1